Published

 1. They Provide Skills You Lack

 A startup advisor is one with the skills and knowledge that you require.
-Therefore, by seeking startup advising, you’re compensating for your weakness.
+Therefore, by seeking startup advice, you’re compensating for your weakness.
 With the presence of an advisor, you can focus on your strengths.

 2. They Secure Valuable Connections